Our Cruise Coronavirus Vaccination Policy

 Will my Saga driver have been vaccinated?

+For August departures, we offer private chauffeur car per household up to 250 miles.
 Your driver will only be vaccinated if they have been offered it as part of the government rollout.
 We have comprehensive COVID‑19 protocols in place which includes precautions to protect you and your driver.

 If they haven’t been vaccinated but then test positive the day after dropping me off, will I be notified and what will this mean?